sarveshjoshi29/Attention-based-volatility-trading/README.md

 | Calibration (within 1σ) | 72.8% (expected 68.2%) |
 | Calibration (within 2σ) | 94.1% (expected 95.4%) |

-The model is well-calibrated and the strategy clearly beats Buy & Hold (+19.1% vs −22.6%) over this window, but the −34.8% drawdown and high flip count tell you the tight 0.5% stop is firing constantly at 6× leverage.
-The 52-day window is also too short to call this a stable Sharpe.

 ## Repro / Tips